anautonell/emasuriano.github.io/src/pages/articles/The3LayersTesting/index.md

 ---
-title: The 3 layers of testing every Front-end Dev should know
+title: The 3 testing layers which every Front-end Dev should know
 date: "2018-05-03"
 layout: post
 draft: true